ronald6112/CMS_MERN/README.md

 ## frontend

-backend consists MongoDB and Express, you can find more details under this forlder.
+backend consists MongoDB and Express, you can find more details under this folder.

 frontend consists React and it is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-You can find more details under this forlder.
+You can find more details under this folder.